 By setting up an extra layer of defence to your IT ecosystem, you drastically reduce the risk of malware attacks compromising your operations.

-Modern-day malware is designed to avoid traditional defenses.
+Modern-day malware is designed to avoid traditional defences.
 Preventing malicious software from attacking your onboard systems, devices and data involves a holistic strategic approach to cybersecurity.
-An effective cyber risk management plan should start at senior management level, instead of being delegated to the ship security officer or the head of the IT department.
+An effective cyber risk management plan should start at the senior management level, instead of being delegated to the ship security officer or the head of the IT department.

-Address cyber risk management, focus on knowledge, behaviour and mindset, and implement multi-layered protection solutions that help you create a more cyber-resilient environment on board your vessels.
+Address cyber risk management, focus on knowledge, behaviour and mindset, and implement multi-layered protection solutions that help you create a more cyber-resilient environment onboard your vessels.

 Editor's note: This article was originally published in May 2019 and has been revised and updated for accuracy and comprehensiveness.